 There are several different reasons why Akamai is better than AWS / CloudFront for B2B live streaming solutions.
 Overall, it comes down to scale, performance, reliability, and pricing.
 In each of these four key categories, Akamai outperforms CloudFront according to our analysis.
 Let’s look at each of these categories in detail below.

 One of the most important metrics for a live streaming CDN is simply the size of the network.
 The larger the network you have, the more endpoints to which you can direct users.
 This means that you are closer to any given internet user, which decreases congestion and dramatically improves the user experience.
 Additionally, a large network allows you to have servers in many different geographic zones, allowing you to be near all your users.

 Frankly, CDN performance is hard to measure.
-It’s a little like gas mileage of a car.
+It’s a little like the gas mileage of a car.
 It depends on so many factors—weight, weather, road surfaces, hills, speed, number of stops—that it’s only a ballpark measure.

 Similarly, CDN speed cannot be simply measured using one definitive number.
 Performance depends on who is testing, where they are located, network congestion at that time, the user’s home internet speed, other applications that are running, concurrent cyber attacks, and so on.

 However, we can see from existing comparisons that Akamai seems to have a definite lead over CloudFront when it comes to performance.
 In one analysis of CDN throughput (a good metric for looking at live video streaming performance), Akamai was roughly 14% faster than CloudFront.
 International tests also tend to show a 15-20% speed advantage for Akamai as a result of its larger global distribution.
 This is particularly important for live streaming as it leads to fewer viewing problems such as buffering issues.